John Allen and Elisha Rumsey registered the name of Ann Arbor on May 25 at the Detroit Register of Deeds.

 State legislature passed first city charter for Ann Arbor.
 North District Public School built at 324 E. Kingsley.

 Two district school systems developed, Lower Town and Upper Village.
+The First Congregational Church of Ann Arbor was founded.
 First telegraph office.
 The newspaper, Washtenaw Whip, replaced the State Journal.

 Bethelem Church completed.